The Soldier's Details

 It was during one of the Allied Air raids that Joe Fury was killed at Thanbyuzayat Camp, Burma in June 1943.

 Tom Fury’s parents Thomas Joseph (Snr) born 1881 Dublin, Ireland married Sarah Fyshe born 1888 at East Coolgardie about 1907.
 Tom (Jnr) was their only child.
-Sarah Fysche remarried to Robert Gook and had a large family and stepbrothers and stepsisters for Tom.
-(It is believed Thomas Joseph Fury Snr died in February 1951).
+Sarah Fysche remarried to Robert Gook and had a large family and stepbrothers and stepsisters for Tom. ( Joseph Fury Snr died in 1928).

 Fury (Snr) enlisted into AIF in 1917.
 He named Jack Pratley as his NOK, recording he was a brother-in-law – whether true or not, we do not know!
 Elizabeth Ann Pratley’s name was also included.
 Elizabeth’s address was Manageress of National Hotel, Kalgoorlie.
 This was also the address recorded for Fury (Snr).
 Of interest is that Jack Pratley also enlisted (and this is probably why Elizabeth Pratley’s name was later included.)
 Pratley enlisted with AIF joining 3rd Field Ambulance at about the time Fury was discharged.
 Of interest, and quite unrelated to Tom Fury Jnr is Jack Pratley’s informal AWM photo with taken with Private Leonard Darcy of the 3rd Australian Field Ambulance at Blackboy Hill Camp in WA.
 The two men were in the same unit in training camp with Private John Simpson Kirkpatrick, ‘The man with the donkey’.